dmorse/pscf/doc/user-man/param.rst

      periodic microstructure, include ITERATE and RESPONSE sections, but do not include a SWEEP section.

+The SOLVENTS section may be omitted for calculations on polymer melts, with no small molecule solvent.

 **Miscellaneous Utilities**

 The following sections are used to invoke a variety of data processing operations or